Dozens rally again in Dublin against Russian invasion

 Some speakers spoke of friends and family at home preparing to fight to defend their country.

-Several Irish ministers on Sunday defended the decision not to expel Mr Filatov, pointing to the importance of having a communication channel with Moscow amid the uncertainty of the situation in Ukraine.
+Several Ministers on Sunday defended the decision not to expel Mr Filatov, pointing to the importance of having a communication channel with Moscow amid the uncertainty of the situation in Ukraine.

 The crowd was told that more protests were planned in the days to come.